iamdtang/skaterdav85.github.io/teaching/2018/assignments/gmail-part-2.md

   @onClick={{action "star"}} />
 {% endraw %}
 ```

+* `starred` is a boolean.
+If true, show a filled star.
+If false, show an empty star.
+* `onClick` is a function that is fired when the star is clicked.

+This component should adhere to the Data Down, Actions Up (DDAU) paradigm.
+This means that `onClick` should get invoked when the star is clicked with the new starred boolean.
+The component should not modify `starred` directly.
+The `star` action should set the new `starred` value.

 Next, implement this on the email list view so that emails can be quickly starred.